slalithprasad/slalithprasad/README.md

 ## Hi there 👋

-I'm **Lalith**, a Full-Stack .NET Developer with experience since October 2019.
-I specialize in building scalable applications using **.NET & Azure**, ensuring high performance, reliability, and a seamless development experience.
+I'm Lalith, a Full-Stack .NET Developer from India.
+I love building fun and useful apps with .NET & Azure.

 ---